 - Substitutions – just like our cheat’s Papaya Salad, vegan Mexican salad is a versatile one.
 Here are some substitutions you can make – any colour bell pepper works (although green is a little bit bitter when raw), red onion can be switched for spring onions and cherry tomatoes can be substituted for salad tomatoes (chopped into small cubes).
 In addition, black beans can be switched for red kidney beans or ranch style beans (which come in a mild chilli sauce), maple syrup can be switched for agave syrup and Romaine lettuce can be switched for iceberg or baby gem.

 Yes.
 Although there has been a lot of discussion around the millennial favourite, it definitely still is vegan.
 That’s because many, many crops rely on bees to pollinate crops so we can grow them to eat.
 Whether they’re migratory or not – it’s the way plants are grown and there’s only so much the average shopper can do to remain vegan, without moving off grid and being completely self sufficient!
-Vegan Life explains it better than I can anyway.
+Vegan Food and Living explains it better than I can anyway.

 We’re huge advocates of everything in moderation – even chocolate!
 This recipe includes a whole rainbow full of fresh vegetables, we would consider it to be healthy.
 But remember, we’re not nutritionists, we just know a lot about making (and eating!) delicious food.